htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 created in the ``$(SPOOL)`` directory on the submitting machine.
 The job is then switched back to the Idle state until HTCondor finds a different machine on which to run.
-When the job is started again, HTCondor places into the job’s temporary working directory the executable and input files as before, plus any files stored in the submit machine’s ``$(SPOOL)`` directory for that job.
+When the job is started again, HTCondor places into the job's temporary working directory the executable and input files as before, plus any files stored in the submit machine's ``$(SPOOL)`` directory for that job.

 NOTE: A Windows console process can intercept a WM\_CLOSE message via